-Second, as mentioned previously, it is often difficult for teachers to be consistent.
-This is especially true when they are dealing with large numbers of students, a disturbing common situation.
-Problems of time and patience can easily get in the way, as can proof-reading problems: busy readers are especially prone to overlook mistakes (Cohen& Cavalcanti, 1990, found many such cases).
+Second, as mentioned before, it is often difficult for teachers to be consistent.
+This is difficult especially when dealing with large classes.
+Another problem is the lack of time and patience which cause problems when proofreading.
+Readers are especially prone to overlook mistakes (Cohen & Cavalcanti, 1990).
 Furthermore, to consistently correct a given type of error, a teacher must be able to consistently identify errors of that type.
-But errors do not always fit neatly into one category or another, so the teacher often has the problem of deciding whether or not a particular error is of the type to be corrected- a far from trivial problem, in the view of the extreme complexity of grammar.
+But errors do not always fit neatly into one category or another, so the teacher often has the problem of deciding whether or not a particular error is of the type to be corrected.

-Thus, for selective correction to be consistent (an important factor in its effectiveness), the teacher must be able to find all the relevant errors, correctly identify them as the type chosen to correct, and avoid being overly inclusive (treating irrelevant errors as if they were the chosen type).
-There is good reason to doubt teacher's ability to do these things, so one should expect the average teacher to be consistent, an expectation borne out by the research cited above.
+Thus, for selective correction to be consistent, the teacher must be able to identify all the mistakes of the type chosen to correct.
+Researchers doubt teacher's ability to do so, so one should expect the average teacher to be consistent.

-It can be concluded that one should not expect learners to benefit from grammar correction.
-Even if it could work in principle, it is too inefficient to be of much use.
-In at least the overwhelming majority of the cases correction shows an unpleasant waste of time.
+We conclude that one should not expect learners to benefit from grammar correction.
+Even if it could work in principle, it is too inefficient to be useful.
+In the majority of the cases correction shows an unpleasant waste of time.